DDriggs00/mavlinkinterface/docs/active/wait.md

 ## Parameters

 time (float):
 > The amount of time to wait.
-> The time parameter has a resolution of .25 seconds.

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: